jasonprogrammer/glerd_example/README.md

 1. Clone the [Glerd](https://github.com/darky/glerd) repository and build a single binary of Glerd using [Gleescript](https://hexdocs.pm/gleescript/).

-2. Add this `glerd` binary to the project repo so that we can run the Gleescript binary each time we build the Gleam project (e.g. before running `gleam run`).
+2. Add this `glerd` binary to the project repo so that we can run it each time we build the Gleam project (e.g. before running `gleam run`).

 Creating a single binary helps us avoid adding all of Glerd's dependencies to our project, and helps us avoid rebuilding Glerd each time we want to